 ‘In those days Caesar Augustus issued a decree that a census should be taken…’ (Luke 2:1)

 In the “Holy Land” many homes and Churches will be decorated with plastic Christmas trees, colourful decorations and lights to brighten up the celebrations.
 The images of a stable with Jesus’ family, the visiting shepherds and the wise men are prominent.
-But the sheep miss the typical fatty tails (pure cholesterol, delicious when barbequed) and long wool, the donkey has no large black cross to decorate its back (see picture below), the plough-ox looks like a cow though it probably should be a huge black buffalo; and goats – the ever present Middle Eastern domestic animals, are missing.
+But the sheep miss the typical fatty tails (pure cholesterol, delicious when barbequed) and long wool, the donkey has no large black cross to decorate its back (see the picture in ‘Peace be with you’), the plough-ox looks like a cow though it probably should be a huge black buffalo; and goats – the ever present Middle Eastern domestic animals, are missing.

 Father Christmas, red outfit and bright white bushy beard, and ringing a bell, is everywhere although nobody quite knows, literally and figuratively, where he came from and how he fits in.
 Some will ask whether he really came all the way from somewhere to visit Jesus in the manger?
 Or were they perhaps family?
 And what could his hidden motives be for bringing us presents?